 The nature of cybercrime surpasses borders and languages, so it was essential that the highly sensitive training material was available in multiple languages.

 Summa Linguae Technologies was given the mission of providing continuous support in the localization of their online training materials, including supporting collateral, onscreen text, and voice recordings in five different languages.

-Not only should the course content be flexible in order to keep up with changes in policies and procedures, it should also be easily shareable around the world.
+Not only should the course content be flexible to keep up with changes in policies and procedures, but it should also be easily shareable around the world.

 - video and animation (including subtitling and voice-over)

 - maps, instructions

 Contact us today to get started with elearning localization at Summa Linguae Technologies.

 5 Ways eLearning Contributes to Global Business Expansion

 Localization of eLearning modules, training videos, audio podcasts and multimedia assets shows your client...

 Client Success Story: How a Fast-Food Chain Serves Up Global E-learning Content